Microservices – Boon or Bane for Technical Debt?

 • With development and operations teams working in a siloed fashion, misunderstandings are common.
 Mistakes in configuration result in both teams spending a lot of time in solving avoidable issues.

-Take the right approach
+Take the Right Approach

 Technical debt is a natural byproduct of any software development project.
 And while there is no way to avoid it, there are some environments better suited to managing it.

+The microservices architecture is an approach development teams are embracing; although there are complications to using the microservices architecture to overcome technical debt, it is likely to continue to grow in popularity.
 Microservices does seem to make it easy to pay off technical debt.
 It also allows teams to refactor an existing service rather than coding from scratch.
 This approach gives businesses the ability to create applications that are far more adaptable to changing needs.

 However, microservices will not magically overcome technical debt; recording where and how much debt exists is necessary for any organization to keep its debt in check.
 In addition, using a DevOps approach, ensuring frequent communication and collaboration between teams, embracing test automation, having several libraries and stable, well-crafted APIs makes working with microservices easier.
 Put together this is a great way to deal with technical debt.